-The only activities you’re required to attend are Welcome Day (to check into UniHall) and some UWA Orientation sessions during O-Week to help you settle into your new home.
+The only activities you’re required to attend are Welcome Day (to check into UniHall) and Welcome Week to help you settle into your new home.
 Apart from these, our events at UniHall are not compulsory.
-Your O-Week calendar will be emailed to you before you arrive at UniHall so keep an eye on your inbox.
+Your Welcome Week calendar will be emailed to you before you arrive at UniHall so keep an eye on your inbox.

 Yes, meals are included in most room packages.
-The Dining Hall at UniHall is open for breakfast, lunch and dinner and serves a delicious buffet selection of food which caters to our diverse community’s needs.
+The Dining Hall at UniHall is open 19 meal sessions each week and serves a delicious buffet selection of food which caters to our diverse community’s needs.
 You will find a selection of fresh salads, a station to make your own sandwiches plus a wide range of hot dishes.
-Some menu favourites include Noodle Day, Burger Day and Italian Day.
 Your meal plan will depend on your room package, as follows:

-You have the freedom to decide whether you would like your meals for breakfast, lunch or dinner each day.
-You can also upgrade your meal plan by emailing email@example.com.
+You have the freedom to decide whether you would like your meals for lunch or dinner within the meal sessions offered.